 - a focus on prevention without acknowledging distress: “So do you ever get far enough that you think of making plans to harm yourself?
 Or is it thoughts coming into your head and you’re able to get rid of them?"

-- moral issues around suicide - raised rarely by doctors - did not prompt people who were already feeling shame to open up: “It rebounds on other people … a terrible thing to leave other people with.”
+- raising moral issues around suicide: “It rebounds on other people … a terrible thing to leave other people with.”

 Why is this important?

 The findings from this study can help doctors have better conversations with patients who may be self-harming or considering suicide.